Last Revised: 11 Sep 2020 Written by Veloxity CRM Time Estimate: About 5 minutes to read. Version 2.0

 Navigating Lead Assignment Rules

 Figure 1.
-Lead Assignment Rules in CRM Setup.
+Lead Assignment Rules.

 How can I use Lead Assignment Rules?